luiscruz/course_sustainableSE/2026/p1_measuring_software/g27_llm_response_generation.md

 What we also noticed is that there is an almost perfect linear correlation between the time taken to generate a response and the energy consumed, which is expected as energy is power multiplied by time, and power is relatively stable across different executions of the same prompt.
 So we can conclude that the variance in energy consumption is mostly due to the variance in time taken to generate a response.

 To conclude, we can't say that the length of a prompt has a significant effect on the energy consumption of an LLM when generating a response, but that shorter prompts have more variance in their energy consumption than longer prompts and that the execution time is the most important in factor in determining the energy consumption of an LLM when generating a response.
-What influences this, we cannot conclude from this experiment and further research is needed to determine the factors that that influence the execution time.
+What influences this, we cannot conclude from this experiment and further research is needed to determine the factors that influence the execution time.

 ### Part 2
 The main pattern is that model choice has a clear effect on both execution time and energy use.
 Across the same prompt set and repetitions, rnj-1:8b is generally the fastest and lowest-energy model, llama3.1:8b is in the middle, and deepseek-r1:8b tends to be the slowest and most energy-intensive.
 We also see that rnj-1:8b has a wider spread in some plots, which suggests less consistent run-to-run behavior than the other two models.
 One measurement with negative total energy was removed in the plotting step, indicating a likely sensor/measurement artifact rather than real negative consumption.